 In mid-August, at least four groups filed lawsuits to block the rule.
 A group of five states led by California Attorney General Xavier Becerra filed a lawsuit, as did a group of 13 states led by Washington Attorney General Bob Ferguson.
 One suit was filed by a coalition of non-profit organizations representing health care providers, farmworker justice programs, and other nonprofit programs serving immigrants, and another by the counties of San Francisco and Santa Clara in California.
 These suits include the following claims: The rule is contrary to the historical meaning of “public charge”; it is racially motivated against nonwhite immigrants; it will discourage eligible immigrants from obtaining benefits, including health care, to which they are entitled; it will harm states and counties by shifting health care costs to them and by harming their residents; and it will hamper the ability of safety net providers to care for low-income populations.
 In addition to health care, the rule also takes aim at people’s use of nutrition and housing programs, and it generally penalizes low-wage workers and their families.
+In January 2020, the Supreme Court lifted a preliminary injunction, allowing the rule to go into effect, but the litigation continues.
 This analysis focuses on the health care aspects of the rule.

 The rule will directly affect people in all walks of life, including people who plan to work in the U.S. in jobs ranging from health care to temporary farmwork; citizens who seek to bring in a fiancé or family member from another country; foreign students; non-immigrants already in the U.S. who are extending their legal stays or adjusting their status to a different visa category or to become lawful permanent residents; and lawful permanent residents who have left the country for six months (for instance, to care for an elderly parent) when they seek reentry into the United States.
 Unlike many other recent Trump administration actions, this one is not aimed at refugees, unauthorized immigrants or even asylum seekers.
 Instead, it discriminates against other groups of immigrants that our nation has welcomed for decades, discouraging them from getting the care and benefits they need to be healthy.
 And the list above only includes those people directly affected by the rule.
 Even more families, including immigrants, are likely to avoid using health care because of the fear caused by the rule’s implementation.